henricasanova/henricasanova.github.io/_pages/research.md

-My research group is called **DisCo** (Distributed Computing), and we do research in several areas of High Performance Computing (HPC).
+My research group is called **DisCo** (Distributed Computing), and we do research in several areas, most of which fall under the High Performance Computing (HPC) umbrella.
 In particular, over the years we have done work in the following areas:

   - Modeling and simulation of parallel/distributed computing platforms and applications
   - Simulation-driven parallel and distributed computing education
   - Application scheduling and resource management algorithms
-  - Software frameworks for execution scientific applications
+  - Software frameworks for distributed scientific applications
   - Design of HPC systems (network topologies, physical layouts for 3-D multi-chip systems)

 See my [publications page]({{base.url}}/publications/) for papers in the above, and other, areas.